Ted Bundy: Washington, Oregon

 Reports of the brutal attack on Sparks and the six missing women appeared prominently in newspapers and on television throughout Washington and Oregon.
 Fear spread among the population; hitchhiking by young women dropped sharply.
-Pressure mounted on law enforcement agencies, but the scarcity of physical evidence severely hampered them.
+Pressure mounted on law enforcement agencies, but the lack of physical evidence severely hampered them.
 Police would not provide reporters with the little information that was available for fear of compromising the investigation.
 Further similarities between the victims were noted: the disappearances all took place at night, usually near ongoing construction work and were within a week of midterm or final exams.
 All of the victims were wearing slacks or blue jeans when they disappeared, and at many crime scenes there were sightings of a man wearing a cast or a sling and driving a brown or tan Volkswagen Beetle.

 The Washington and Oregon murders culminated on July 14 with the abductions in broad daylight of two women from a crowded beach at Lake Sammamish State Park in Issaquah.
 Four female witnesses described an attractive young man wearing a white tennis outfit with his left arm in a sling, speaking with a light accent, perhaps Canadian or British.
 Introducing himself as "Ted", he asked their help in unloading a sailboat from his tan or bronze-colored Volkswagen Beetle.
 Three refused; one accompanied him as far as his car, saw that there was no sailboat and fled.
 Three additional witnesses saw "Ted" approach 23-year-old Janice Ann Ott, a probation caseworker at the King County Juvenile Court, and watched her leave the beach in his company.
 About four hours later, Denise Marie Naslund, a 19-year-old woman who was studying to become a computer programmer, left a picnic to go to the restroom and never returned.
 Bundy told Michaud and FBI agent William Hagmaier that Ott was still alive when he returned with Naslund and that he forced one to watch as he assaulted and murdered the other, but he later denied this in an interview with Lewis on the eve of his execution.